Miniskirt: 1980s and 1990s

 For fall of 1987 and spring of '88, designers united in presenting a great proportion of miniskirts in almost all collections, with very few mainstream designers bucking the trend.
-Though a few designers showed these minis in somewhat sixties shapes with flat shoes or boots, most showed truncated versions of the eighties suits and cocktail dresses.
-They were themselves revivals of 1940s and '50s styles, with slightly narrower shoulders and worn with high-heeled over-the-knee boots or high-heeled eighties pumps that looked like ones from the late fifties/early sixties.
+Though a few designers showed these minis in somewhat sixties shapes with flat shoes or boots, most showed truncated versions of eighties suits and cocktail dresses with slightly narrower shoulders, worn with high-heeled over-the-knee boots or high-heeled eighties pumps that looked like pumps from the late fifties/early sixties.
 Dark hose were recommended for them.
 Many of the new minis were stretch-fit tight, and some were very short, with Ungaro's so brief they were likened to 1950s bathing suits.
 The fashion industry's miniskirt campaign was so intense that newspaper articles appeared on women considering plastic surgery on their knees to suit the new lengths.

-However, though there was a rush on miniskirts for a time, the unanimity around mini lengths didn't last long, as women continued to consider minis just one option among the many available during the decade and didn't replace their entire wardrobes with them as they had in the sixties.
+However, though there was a rush on miniskirts for a time, the unanimity around mini lengths did not last long, as women continued to consider minis just one option among the many available during the decade and did not replace their entire wardrobes with them as they had in the sixties.
 This 1987-88 miniskirt push, though, would help cement the mini's status as a basic item in the average woman's wardrobe for many years to come.

 From the 1980s, many women began to incorporate the miniskirt into their business attire, a trend which grew during the remainder of the century.
 The titular character of the 1990s television program Ally McBeal, a lawyer portrayed by Calista Flockhart, has been credited with popularising micro-skirts.

 The very short skirt is an element of Japanese school uniform, which since the 1990s has been exploited by young women who are part of the kogal (or gyaru) subculture as part of their look.